 “The first reason is so that there will be no fetal pain.
 We — we have learned with hundreds and hundreds and hundreds of patients that women have the question about, ‘Will this be painful for our baby?
 Will this be painful for my baby?’
 And the answer to that is ‘no.’ We make an injection directly into the fetus with a medication called digoxin on the day that you arrive so that the baby will expire painlessly.
 The first reason is no fetal pain.”

 However, those who have experienced massive heart attacks, describe them as extremely painful and frightening.
 It is well documented that babies in the later stages of pregnancy can feel pain, and at least one study indicates that babies as young as 6-8 weeks gestation may experience pain.

-While the concept that a late-term baby can feel free is often disputed in the press and by abortion supporters, it is obvious that Tiller believed that late second and third trimester pre-born babies can feel pain, and thus used his lethal fetal injection as a means of allaying the concerns of abortion patients.
+While the concept that a late-term baby can feel pain is often disputed in the press and by abortion supporters, it is obvious that Tiller believed that late second and third trimester pre-born babies can feel pain, and thus used his lethal fetal injection as a means of allaying the concerns of abortion patients.

 But the most important reason for killing the baby first is to avoid a live birth.
 This prevents myriad of problems for the abortionists, including running afoul of state and federal laws protecting the life of the baby after a live birth, even if the birth is the result of an abortion.

 After the Digoxin injection, the woman’s cervix is packed with laminaria, thin tampon-like sticks made of seaweed that expand the cervix gradually over the next day.
 The drug Misoprostol is also administered vaginally to “ripen” the cervix for the upcoming delivery of the dead baby.